 Real-World Innovation Challenge

-IMD gives its applicants the choice of applying in one of four admissions rounds that fall on the first day of February, May, July and September.
+IMD gives its applicants the choice of applying in one of several admissions rounds between January and October.
 The school’s application requirements include completing the online application form and submitting two confidential letters of recommendation, a bachelor’s degree or equivalent from an accredited institution, uploaded transcripts, 3 years of work experience and a $200 (CHF 200) application fee.
 Applicants must also report their GRE or GMAT scores; the school notes that candidates typically average a 680, and they recommend scoring at least a 630 on the GMAT.
 TOEFL scores are also required for applicants who have not studied in English or if it is not their native language.

 After the initial application, qualified candidates are invited for an on- or off-campus assessment day, during which IMD will evaluate each candidate’s English-language abilities.
 (Note: Phone interviews are not an option.)
 In its applicants, IMD seeks individuals with leadership potential, international perspective, strong interpersonal skills, steady career growth, academic ability, and strong values and integrity.